-- Remove the battery the bracket.
+- Remove the battery from the bracket.
 Remove the old battery.
 Install the new battery.

-Clean battery terminals with a terminal brush or sandpaper.
-This will ensure there is a good connection to the battery.
+- Clean battery terminals with a terminal brush or sandpaper.
+This will ensure there is a good connection to the

-Connect the new battery.
+- Connect the new battery.
 Reconnect battery terminals.
-First, connect the positive battery cable on your Mazda 5.
+First, connect the positive battery cable to your Mazda 5.
 Lastly, connect the negative terminals.
 Use fiber washers to prevent corrosion of the battery terminals.

 To change the battery on the 2010-2018 Mazda 5, you will need a few basic tools, a new battery, and about 20 minutes.